MapleWorld/CSC309/phase3/README.md

 	node server.js

-Then in your browser, type in
+Then in your browser, navigate to

-	localhost:3000

-## Configuration (database)
-server.js Change user and password to your database user name and password

-        host: 'localhost',
-        user: 'root',
-        password : 'root',
-        port : 3306, //port mysql
-        database:'csc309'

-Create the database table csc309 by importing create_db.sql, then import the test case through test_data.sql
+	localhost:8080